 The Company utilizes reinsurance in order to limit its exposure to losses and enable it to underwrite policies with sufficient limits to meet policyholder needs.
-The Company utilizes both excess of loss (XOL) and quota share reinsurance.
+The Company primarily utilizes excess of loss (XOL) and quota share reinsurance to protect against catastrophe and attritional losses.
+The Company also writes premiums under fronting agreements, whereby the majority of premium and risk is ceded to reinsurers and the Company receives a fronting fee.

 In an XOL treaty, the Company retains losses for any occurrence up to a specified amount (its "retention") and reinsurers assume any losses above that amount.
 Historically, the Company has had a retention of between \$5 million and \$15 million for hurricane and earthquake events.
-As of December 31, 2021, the Company's catastrophe event retention is \$12.5 million for all perils.
-As of December 31, 2021, the Company's XOL reinsurance structure provides protection up to \$1.68 billion for earthquake events and \$700 million for hurricane events.
+As of December 31, 2022, the Company's catastrophe event retention is \$12.5 million for all perils.
+As of December 31, 2022, the Company's XOL reinsurance structure provides protection up to \$2.11 billion for earthquake events, \$1.01 billion for Hawaii hurricane events, and \$250 million for continental U.S. hurricane events.